cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-aggregate.md

 FINALFUNC_MODIFY = { READ_ONLY | SHAREABLE | READ_WRITE }
 :   This option specifies whether the final function is a pure function that does not modify its arguments. `READ_ONLY` indicates it does not; the other two values indicate that it may change the transition state value.
 See [Notes](#section6) below for more detail.
 The default is `READ_ONLY`, except for ordered-set aggregates, for which the default is `READ_WRITE`.

-combinefunc
+**`combinefunc`**

-:   The combinefunc function may optionally be specified to allow the aggregate function to support partial aggregation.
+The combinefunc function may optionally be specified to allow the aggregate function to support partial aggregation.
 If provided, the combinefunc must combine two state_data_type values, each containing the result of aggregation over some subset of the input values, to produce a new state_data_type that represents the result of aggregating over both sets of inputs.
 This function can be thought of as an sfunc, where instead of acting upon an individual input row and adding it to the running aggregate state, it adds another aggregate state to the running state.
 :   The combinefunc must be declared as taking two arguments of the state_data_type and returning a value of the state_data_type.
 Optionally this function may be “strict”.
 In this case the function will not be called when either of the input states are null; the other state will be taken as the correct result.
 :   For aggregate functions whose state_data_type is `internal`, the combinefunc must not be strict.
 In this case the combinefunc must ensure that null states are handled correctly and that the state being returned is properly stored in the aggregate memory context.
 :   In Cloudberry Database, if the result of the aggregate function is computed in a segmented fashion, the combine function is invoked on the individual internal states in order to combine them into an ending internal state.
 :   Note that this function is also called in hash aggregate mode within a segment.
 Therefore, if you call this aggregate function without a combine function, hash aggregate is never chosen.
 Since hash aggregate is efficient, consider defining a combine function whenever possible.

-serialfunc
+**`serialfunc`**

-:   An aggregate function whose state_data_type is `internal` can participate in parallel aggregation only if it has a serialfunc function, which must serialize the aggregate state into a `bytea` value for transmission to another process.
+An aggregate function whose state_data_type is `internal` can participate in parallel aggregation only if it has a serialfunc function, which must serialize the aggregate state into a `bytea` value for transmission to another process.
 This function must take a single argument of type `internal` and return type `bytea`.
 A corresponding deserialfunc is also required.

-deserialfunc
+**`deserialfunc`**

-:   Deserialize a previously serialized aggregate state back into state_data_type.
+Deserialize a previously serialized aggregate state back into state_data_type.
 This function must take two arguments of types `bytea` and `internal`, and produce a result of type `internal`.
 (Note: the second, `internal` argument is unused, but is required for type safety reasons.)

-initial_condition
+**`initial_condition`**

-:   The initial setting for the state value.
+The initial setting for the state value.
 This must be a string constant in the form accepted for the data type state_data_type.
 If not specified, the state value starts out null.

-msfunc
+**`msfunc`**

-:   The name of the forward state transition function to be called for each input row in moving-aggregate mode.
+The name of the forward state transition function to be called for each input row in moving-aggregate mode.
 This is exactly like the regular transition function, except that its first argument and result are of type mstate_data_type, which might be different from state_data_type.

-minvfunc
+**`minvfunc`**

-:   The name of the inverse state transition function to be used in moving-aggregate mode.
+The name of the inverse state transition function to be used in moving-aggregate mode.
 This function has the same argument and result types as msfunc, but it is used to remove a value from the current aggregate state, rather than add a value to it.
 The inverse transition function must have the same strictness attribute as the forward state transition function.

-mstate_data_type
+**`mstate_data_type`**

-:   The data type for the aggregate's state value, when using moving-aggregate mode.
+The data type for the aggregate's state value, when using moving-aggregate mode.

-mstate_data_size
+**`mstate_data_size`**

-:   The approximate average size (in bytes) of the aggregate's state value, when using moving-aggregate mode.
+The approximate average size (in bytes) of the aggregate's state value, when using moving-aggregate mode.
 This works the same as state_data_size.

-mffunc
+**`mffunc`**

-:   The name of the final function called to compute the aggregate's result after all input rows have been traversed, when using moving-aggregate mode.
+The name of the final function called to compute the aggregate's result after all input rows have been traversed, when using moving-aggregate mode.
 This works the same as ffunc, except that its first argument's type is mstate_data_type and extra dummy arguments are specified by writing `MFINALFUNC_EXTRA`.
 The aggregate result type determined by mffunc or mstate_data_type must match that determined by the aggregate's regular implementation.

 MFINALFUNC_MODIFY = { READ_ONLY | SHAREABLE | READ_WRITE }
 :   This option is like `FINALFUNC_MODIFY`, but it describes the behavior of the moving-aggregate final function.

-minitial_condition
+**`minitial_condition`**

-:   The initial setting for the state value, when using moving-aggregate mode.
+The initial setting for the state value, when using moving-aggregate mode.
 This works the same as initial_condition.

-sort_operator
+**`sort_operator`**

-:   The associated sort operator for a `min()`- or `max()`-like aggregate.
+The associated sort operator for a `min()`- or `max()`-like aggregate.
 This is just an operator name (possibly schema-qualified).
 The operator is assumed to have the same input data types as the aggregate (which must be a single-argument normal aggregate).

 PARALLEL = { SAFE | RESTRICTED | UNSAFE }
 :   The meanings of `PARALLEL SAFE`, `PARALLEL RESTRICTED`, and `PARALLEL UNSAFE` are the same as in [CREATE FUNCTION](/docs/sql-statements/sql-statement-create-function.md).
 An aggregate will not be considered for parallelization if it is marked `PARALLEL UNSAFE` (which is the default!) or `PARALLEL RESTRICTED`.
 Note that the parallel-safety markings of the aggregate's support functions are not consulted by the planner, only the marking of the aggregate itself.